published in Change, Grief, Health, Saying NO! by Maryanne | April 12, 2012

 The Chick in the Road

-In the fall of 2010, I gave a presentation entitled, Behind the Scenes; A Grief Deconstructed, at a police-based victim services conference in British Columbia.
-In this particular presentation, I go into detail about the psychological, emotional and spiritual components of my experience grieving the death of my husband, John, a police officer.
+In the fall of 2010, I gave my presentation entitled, Behind the Scenes; A Grief Deconstructed, at a police-based victim services conference in British Columbia.
+In this particular presentation, I go into detail about the psychological, emotional, physical and spiritual components of my experience grieving the death of my husband, John, a police officer.

-After my presentation in BC, an RCMP officer came up and shared his story with me.
+After the presentation, an RCMP officer came up and shared his story with me.
 His teenage daughter had been struck and killed by a car as she was crossing the street at a pedestrian cross-walk.
 He was devastated.
-But he went on to explain how a police Chaplain had helped him in the days and weeks following his daughter’s death.
+But he went on to explain how a police Chaplain had helped him tremendously in the days and weeks following his daughter’s death.

 “I felt like a helpless little chick in the middle of Oak Street,” the officer told me.
 “I was terrified and didn’t know what to do.
 Then the Chaplain came along and through his kindness, it was almost as if he…gently picked me up and took me to safety at the side of the road.”

-And it struck me: this is what people who work with victims do…they support strangers during the most horrific moments of their lives.
+And it struck me: this is also what people who work in victim services do…they support strangers during the most horrific moments of their lives.
 And even though they can’t even begin to make anything okay again, they can be there for people during their greatest time of need.
-And this presence can be a tremendous gift.
+And this presence can be an extremely important gift.

 During my time of greatest need, I didn’t meet any victim services volunteers.
-Instead, I had an amazing support network of family, friends, police officers and chaplains surrounding me.
+Instead, I had a phenomenal support network of family, friends, police officers and Chaplains surrounding me.
 Heck, I wasn’t just moved off the road; I was picked up and put in a safe little nest with dozens of protective mother hens guarding it!

 After saying my final goodbye, I left the OR and went back into the hallway, where dozens of people were waiting.
 I started to thank everyone for staying when George shook his head, took my arm and quietly said, “That’s enough for today, Maryanne.”